wandevs/wan-trade-web/P2P_Exchange_Working_Principles.md

     4) Dual security guarantee based on both HTLC (Hash Time Locking Contract) andToken Approve.

     5) The order can be cancelled at any time before it is finalized on chain.
-Afterthe cancellation, the order is no longer available and there is no delay fortoken withdrawal.
+After the cancellation, the order is no longer available and there is no delay for token withdrawal.

-    6) Order transaction information is not visible through the UI, it is onlyvisible through on-chain data.
+    6) Order transaction information is not visible through the UI, it is only visible through on-chain data.

-    7) Doesn’t require sending of tokens to an online wallet of contract addressprior to transaction.
+    7) Doesn’t require sending of tokens to an online wallet of contract address prior to transaction.
 Transactions can be executed directly from user’s wallet(with Ledger hardware wallet support).

-    8) Multi-chain and multi-currency transactions can be supported throughWanchain’s cross-chain tech.
+    8) Multi-chain and multi-currency transactions can be supported through Wanchain’s cross-chain tech.

 # 2. Smart contracts